LogXide Performance Benchmarks¶

 LogXide delivers superior performance where it matters most: actual logging operations in production applications.

-Benchmarks conducted on macOS ARM64 with Python 3.12.12.
+Benchmarks conducted on macOS ARM64 (Apple Silicon) with Python 3.12.0 (pyenv) and Python 3.14.2.
 Results may vary on different platforms but relative performance should be consistent.